Ichiro Aisawa

-Ichiro Aisawa (逢沢 一郎, Aisawa Ichirō) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Ichiro Aisawa (逢沢 一郎, Aisawa Ichirō) is a Japanese politician of the Liberal Democratic Party, who serves as a member of the House of Representatives in the Diet (national legislature).
 A native of Mitsu District, Okayama and graduate of Keio University, he was elected to the House of Representatives for the first time in 1986.

-In 2003, he was appointed as Senior Vice-Minister for the Ministry of Foreign Affairs (Japan).
+In 2003, he was appointed as Senior Vice-Minister for the Ministry of Foreign Affairs.

 He was appointed as Chairmen of several Standing Committees of House of Representatives; Committee on Foreign Affairs in 1997, Committee on Rules and Administration in 2006, Committee on Budget in 2007 and Committee on Fundamental National Policies in 2014.

 He serves as Vice-President of the Japan Scout Parliamentary Association.

 He is known to have strong ties with the sect Moon.